vakilos/bacevo/README.md

 and estimate prevalence stats in the concatenated table, by running [`ep_merge_tables.py`](./scripts/ep_merge_tables.py)

 ## Phase variation detection
 This pipeline identifies phase-variable regions in genome assemblies.
+Genome assemblies and annotation should be organised in directories per sample.

 Pipeline Execution order: